 Dental care in Edmonton, Alberta is also of a high quality when compared to other Canadian provinces and territories.
 Albertans have one of the highest rates of annual dental visits, and high rates of public and private spending on dental services.

 As an Edmontonian, your access to quality dental care is unique in the world and even in Canada itself.
 The Edmonton dentists of the Azarko Dental Group are proud to carry on the Canadian and Albertan tradition of providing excellent dentistry services.

 Dental Care in Edmonton

-The Azarko Dental Group can take care of all of your oral health needs at one of our two conveniently-located dental clinics in Edmonton.
+The Azarko Dental Group can take care of all of your oral health needs at our conveniently located dental clinic in Edmonton.
 Come visit us today!

 14938 Stony Plain Rd.